Cookie Notice

 Mongolia: this country situated between Russia and China has barely been discovered by the Germans as a holiday destination.
 However, for a few years now, skiers have been able to make a start near the Mongolian capital of Ulan-Bator.
 SnowTrex has 5 good reasons why everyone should think about skiing in Mongolia.

-With the opening of the first ski area in Mongolia, the country has also become interesting for winter sports fans.
+With the opening of the first ski resort in Mongolia, the country has also become interesting for winter sports enthusiasts.

 2. Skiing where the pros practice